suneelkumar9989/ML-Week-2/README.md

 # SMALL INTRO ABOUT THE CHATBOT

+- This bot will help the user to know the current time.
 - This bot will perform calculations based on the given expression.
 - The user can also play a game with the bot.